JayPanoz/audiopkger/README.md

 audiopkger package
 ```

-Note this script expects the manifest to be called `publication.json`, and will error if it isn’t.
+Note this script expects the manifest to be named `publication.json`, and will error if it isn’t.

 It will then check the manifest and package resources into an `.lpf` archive – with audio files using `STORE`.
 This consequently shouldn’t package dot files if you’re using a Mac for instance.

-This means you can also use this utility as a quick and simple packager for W3C audiobooks if you already have everything required.
+This means you can also use this command as a quick and simple packager for W3C audiobooks if you already have everything required.

 ### Misc